 About the course

-Our BEng Telecommunication Engineering (including foundation year) is open to Home, EU and international students.
+Our BEng Communications Engineering (including foundation year) is open to Home, EU and international students.
 It will be suitable for you if your academic qualifications do not yet meet our entrance requirements for the three-year version of this course and you want a programme that increases your subject knowledge as well as improves your English language and academic skills.

 This four-year course includes a foundation year (Year Zero), followed by a further three years of study.
 During your Year Zero, you study four academic subjects relevant to your chosen course as well as a compulsory English language and academic skills module.

 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.

 After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with the Department of Computer Science and Electronic Engineering.
 It’s hard to imagine a world without mobile networks, the internet, radio, or audio-visual appliances.
 Bringing together knowledge from both electrical engineering and computer science, communications engineers drive these communications systems which are so fundamental to the modern world.

 You study a wide range of topics in communications, including: